KissKissBankBank/kitten/README.md

   - Feature: a new feature.
   - Fix: a fix.
   ```
+- Update the `KARL_CHANGELOG.md` under the [unreleased] section if you added some
+  updates to the styleguide.

 To merge code into master:

 - Make sure the code has been reviewed by someone.
 - Make sure it has been tested.
 - Merge using `Squash and merge` on GitHub.
+- Delete the branch.

 ## Static Dump